-It is ideal for those who have children to have a last will and testament drawn up immediately to reduce the amount of will disputes and to ensure your wishes are kept.
+It is ideal for those who have children to have a last will and testament drawn up immediately.
+In turn, this reduces the number of will disputes and to ensure your wishes are kept.
 Though you can do this on your own, to ensure its legality you will want to hire a solicitor to have this done for you.
-You can then pay for a service so that they keep your will in a safe location until the time comes.
+You can then pay for a service so they keep your will in a safe location until the time comes.

 What is the Last Will and Testament?

-The last will and testament is a legally binding document which explains how you wish your estate to be divided among your loved ones.
-Usually what is given out is only after all debts are settled, so it is wise to account for costs beforehand.
+The last will and testament is a legally binding document.
+In short, it explains how you wish your estate to be divided among family, friends and others.
+Usually, only after the settlement of all debts will assets be given out.
+Therefore, be sure to accounts for costs first.

 What Happens if There is No Will?

 If there is no will then it is the government who decides on who gets what.
-For example, if the deceased’s assets total less than £250,000, then the entire amount will be given to the surviving spouse or civil partner.
+For example, if the late party’s assets total less than £250,000, then the entire amount goes to the surviving spouse or civil partner.
 If it is more than £250,000, then the spouse or civil partner will receive money, and the surviving children will receive a share of the estate.
-Siblings can get a share of the estate of the deceased had no one else in the immediate family
+Siblings, however, can get a share of the estate.

 What Happens if There Are Multiple Wills?